elizarov/SerializationByConvention/README.md

 fun ResultSet.readDate(name: String): Date = ...
 ```

 It gets precedence over a generic `read` function.
+So a property that is considered to be complex object in
+one format can be considered to be primitive in another.

 ### Arbitrary order of keys